top of page

 All those present at the time knew of this prophecy except Elisha.

-Elisha learned about the prophecy at the last moment as he accompanied Elijah to the pickup.
+Elisha learned about the prophecy at the last moment as he accompanied Elijah to the pickup area.

-Elijah, Elisha, and fifty other sons of the prophets gathered at the River Jordan.
+Elijah, Elisha, and fifty other sons of the prophets gathered on the near side of the River Jordan.

 Elisha and Elijah crossed over to the far side.